Second Opinions with Piedmont Cancer Institute Physicians

 Getting a Second Opinion

-After you talk to a doctor about the diagnosis and treatment plan for your cancer, you may want to get another doctor's opinion before you begin treatment.
-This is known as getting a second opinion.
-You can do this by asking another specialist to review all the materials related to your case.
-The doctor who gives the second opinion may agree with the treatment plan proposed by your first doctor, or they may suggest changes or another approach.
+After you talk to a doctor about the diagnosis and treatment plan for your cancer, call us to schedule your appointment.
+Our specialists will review all the materials related to your case.
+Our doctors may agree with the treatment plan proposed by your first doctor, or they may suggest changes or another approach.
 Either way, getting a second opinion may:

 - Give you more information